Parent Pay Parent Pay Search this website Open Mobile menu

 Basketball

-• Develop dribbling using both weaker and dominant hand to incorporate a crossover and a pivot.
+• Demonstrate how to dribble using both the dominant and non-dominant hand to incorporate a crossover and a pivot.

 • Demonstrate the triple threat positions.